CHTC/2026-Fellows-Projects/snikithasiddavatam/README.md

 Full write-up of the project (background, scope, challenge, vision, deliverables, outcomes, limitations, recommendations, and lessons learned), covering the multi-scale throughput experiments, the sleep-variation experiment, and the memory-request experiments.
 Rendered versions are checked in as `monte_carlo_pi_report.html` and `monte_carlo_pi_report.pdf`.

+Note: Follow the same process as the memory vizualizer for rendering.
 ---

 ### `utils.py` — Shared helper